totosan/localRAG/Process_main.md

 6. **Get Chat Response**

    - Based on the routing decision, the system generates a response using either retrieved memory or chat history (`ResponseStep`).
+   - **New:** If no context chunks are found, the system runs a self-critique LLM prompt to check if the answer is factual and verifiable.
+If not, a warning is added to the response.

 7. **Render Response**